titustesche/synthia-framework/README.md

 And now, enjoy getting this mess to work :)

 ## 1 Description
-This Repository provides a backend, as well as the according frontend to interact with an LLM.
+This Repository provides a backend to interact with an LLM.
-It enables the LLM to write python scripts that can be executed by the backend, allowing better integration with the own PC if hosted there.
+It enables the LLM to write python scripts that can be executed, allowing better integration with the own PC if hosted there.

 ## 2 Installation
 ### 2.1 If you have Ollama and Node installed
-Change your preferred model in `/frontend/includes/main.inc.js, Line 107`.
-In case that you have configured `ollama` to use another port than the default one, change that too in Line 105.
-After that, install the dependencies of the Project using `npm i` while inside the `/src` folder.
+Install all the dependencies of the Project using `npm i` while inside the `/src` folder.

-Finally, you can run `index.ts` with `node --require ts-node/register index.ts`.
+Run `index.ts` with `node --require ts-node/register index.ts`.

 **Note:** `ts-node` has to be installed globally.